cyber-dojo-retired/runner-stateful/README.md

 - if something unexpected goes wrong on the server all methods return
   * { status:error, output:msg } -> something went wrong

-## rebuild the runner-client and runner-server images
+## build the docker images
+This builds the runner-server image and an example runner-client image.
 ```
 $ ./build.sh
 ```

+## bring up the docker containers
-## bring up a runner-client and runner-server container
+This brings up a runner-server container and a runner-client container.

 ```
 $ ./up.sh
 ```

+## run the tests
-## run the runner-server's tests inside a runner-server container
+This runs the runner-server's tests from inside a runner-server container and then the runner-client's tests from inside the runner-client container.
 ```
 $ ./test.sh
 ```

-## run a runner-client demo
+## run a demo
+Runs inside the runner-client's container.
+Calls each of the runner-server's micro-service methods once and displays their json results and how long they took.
+If the runner-client's IP address is 192.168.99.100 then put 192.168.99.100:4558 into your browser to see the output.
 ```
 $ ./demo.sh
 ```
-Runs inside the runner-client container.
-Calls and times each of the runner-server's micro-service methods once and displays their json results.
-If the runner-client's IP address is 192.168.99.100 then put 192.168.99.100:4558 into your browser to see the output.